jamesw201/assignment-backend/README.md

   This could be extended to accept new URLs that are found by Downloader jobs

 ### Tests
-I've added new tests with mocks to capture the refactored code.
+I've added new TDD tests with mocks to capture the refactored code.
 - data_pipeline/tests/Downloader.test.ts
 - data_pipeline/tests/URLFrontier.test.ts

 ## Improvements needed
 - more unit tests
 - Integration tests would be good.
-Although I think that by injecting dependencies, pretty much all lines are covered.
+Although I think that by passing dependencies to components which are easily mocked, pretty much all lines are covered.
 - probably a lot of style issues and minor things missed in a rush
 - would benefit from dockerising apps and adding docker-compose config
 - The api doesn't handle timestamps of this format as expected `{ "from_date": "20210101" }`.
 Instead they accept `{ "from_date": "2022-01-01" }`.